GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 So, this explained the three musical elements and their seven energy tactics: Spark, Kick, Break, Boost, Build, Peak and Rest.

-Making the method work starts by sensing, seeing and responding to the energy on the dancefloor.
-Then apply the desired tactics and create your own sequence and composition of unique parts and sounds from different tracks, creating an energy so that people get moved.
+As explained, making the method work is by sensing, 'seeing' and responding to the energy on the dancefloor by applying the suitable energy tactics accordingly.
+This way you build your own sequence and composition of parts and sounds from different tracks, creating an energy so that people get moved.
+Your set is not just made up of tracks, your set becomes the track.

 Finally and firstly, to prepare for using the method and hotcues, simply follow these steps:

-2. Optional: decide whether these parts should be loops and determine the length/size of the loops (for example 4, 8 or 16 beats)
+2. Optional: decide whether these parts should be loops and if so, determine the length/size of the loops, for example 4, 8 or 16 beats;

 3. Optional: store your selected parts as hotcues.